What is a Doula?

 Welcome: My name is Kara Figueroa.
-I'm a mother of 4 wildly different but amazing kids, wife for 17 years to my sweet man, Kris, and a certified labor & birth doula.
+I'm a mother of 4 wildly different and amazing kids, wife for 18 years to my sweet and supportive man, Kris, and a certified labor & birth doula.
 I began my birth studies in February 2008 and never looked back.
 I have a burning passion and calling to love, support, serve and empower families through the incredible journey of bringing babies earth-side - a moment in time when heaven meets earth!

 Some things I feel strongly about concerning birth: